Canop/deser-hjson/README.md

 This is a Serde 1.0 compatible deserializer for [Hjson](https://hjson.github.io/), tailored for derive powered deserialization.

-Hjson is a good language for configuration file.
+Hjson is a good language for a configuration file.
 Such file should be written by a human, read and modified by other humans, then deserialized into a precise structure by a program:

 ```rust